aiidateam/aiida-tutorials/docs/sections/workflows/writing_basics.md

 :::

-With that, we finished the `define()` method.
+Hopefully you now understand how to _define_ your work chain using the `define()` method.
-Now, we should construct the instructions for each step of the outline.
+Of course, we still have to instruct the work chain what to actually do for each _step_ in the `outline`.
+This is done by adding them as methods to the work chain class.
-Let's define the first step:
+Let's do this for the first step, i.e. `multiply`:

 ```{code-block} python
 from aiida.orm import Int